awslabs/ai-surrogate-models-in-engineering-on-aws/docs/user/install.rst

 Extract the source distributable (e.g, ``.tar.gz`` or ``.zip``) to a directory e.g, ``mlsimkit``.

-First, check your Python version is 3.9 or greater: ``python3 --version`` and upgrade if possible.
+First, check your Python version via: ``python3 --version`` and upgrade if possible (up to Python 3.12).

 We use `pip <https://pip.pypa.io/en/stable/>`_ to install Python dependencies.
 Check if pip is already installed: ``python3 -m pip --version``.
 If not, we recommend installing pip via their `get-pip steps <https://pip.pypa.io/en/stable/installation/#get-pip-py>`_: